400 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot use certain heart rhythm drugs other than the study drug.
 It's best to discuss your current medications with the trial team.

-How is the drug Amiodarone unique for treating post-operative atrial fibrillation?
+What is the effectiveness track record for Amiodarone in treating post-operative atrial fibrillation?

 WM